 1. Strengthen Lead Acquisition & Management

 The digital shift has opened up a much larger market.
-According to a study by INC42, the Indian EdTech market is likely to grow 3.7x in the next five years – from $2.8 Bn (2020) to $10.4 Bn (2025).
+According to a study by INC42, the Indian EdTech market is likely to grow 3.7x in the next five years – from $2.8 Bn in 2020 to $10.4 Bn in 2025.
 Hence, with this momentum, generating leads will not be an issue.
-However, converting them will be.
+But, converting them will be.

 After the lead acquisition, ensure that your sales reps attend them on time.
 Reaching out to a lead immediately after they submit a query increases the likelihood of conversion.
 Thus, EdTechs can achieve efficient lead acquisition, distribution, and management with a CRM solution designed for educational needs.